-- Two plug-in hybrids should be on the way
+- Two plug-in hybrids are on the way

 The Volvo V60 is predicted to retain much of its value as it gets older, making it a great value car to purchase through Volvo’s PCP finance scheme – as monthly payments are based upon the difference between the list price and the predicted value at the end of the contract.

 Cash buyers can benefit from the low depreciation levels, too, as they’ll get more back when they come to sell the car on or part exchange it for a new one.

 Additional finance deposit contribution discounts make the V60 particularly good value against the Audi A4 Avant, BMW 3 Series Touring and Mercedes C-Class Estate.
 Furthermore, three years’ free servicing is thrown in, saving drivers the cost of the first three services.

 With several economical diesel options and expected zero-emission-capable plug-in hybrid variants that can travel up to 28 miles per charge, the V60's fuel costs should prove low.
 Petrol options will drink more fuel, but the official figures are still reasonably strong for a car in this class – the T5 petrol managing up to 38.7mpg on the combined fuel cycle.

 When it comes to VED car tax, expect the lowest annual payments with the D3 and D4 diesels and T4 and T5 petrols – as all bar the highest spec versions come below the £40,000 point at which a surcharge is added, tripling the tax charge in years two to six.